Traditional Irish Music

 Ireland’s traditional music, also known as trad music, has existed for centuries and dates back as far as the stone age.

 Below we have listed the most popular & top 5 traditional instruments from Ireland.
+Many of these are Celtic instruments and go back to the time of the Celts in the north of Europe including Ireland, Scotland, Brittany and Northern Spain.

 The Bodhrán is known as the core & heartbeat of trad music.
 It’s a large drum which is covered in stretched animal skin, it provides a pulsating beat and produces a lovely sound.